Breast cancer survivor offers wisdom at Faulkner satellite center

 Cancer affects more than just the body.
 Patients and survivors may face complex emotions or feelings of sadness, depression, or anxiety.
 Sometimes, just having an experienced specialist listen to your concerns can be helpful; at other times, medication can make emotional distress easier to bear.

-The caregivers in our Psychosocial Oncology Program will work with you to define your concerns and develop an individual treatment plan aimed at helping you cope with emotional stress through all phases of the cancer experience, including:
+The caregivers in our Psychosocial Oncology Program, part of the Department of Psychosocial Oncology and Palliative Care, will work with you to define your concerns and develop an individual treatment plan aimed at helping you cope with emotional stress through all phases of the cancer experience, including:

 We work closely with your oncologist, nurses, and other members of your care team to ensure that the care you receive is both comprehensive and coordinated.